-The following courts have jurisdiction over the Republic of Cyprus:
+The following specialised courts operate in the Republic of Cyprus:

-The Administrative Court shall have exclusive jurisdiction to hear and determine at first instance actions brought under Article 146 of the Constitution against any decision, act or omission of persons or bodies exercising administrative authority.
-The Administrative Court may annul any enforceable administrative act which was adopted in breach of or ultra vires or is contrary to the law or the Constitution.
-Where the appeal relates to a tax matter or an international protection procedure, the court will be able to modify the decision or act in whole or in part.
+The Administrative Court has exclusive jurisdiction to hear at first instance appeals under Article 146 of the Constitution regarding any decision, act or omission of persons or bodies exercising administrative authority.
+The Administrative Court may annul any enforceable administrative act served in respect of a violation or misuse of powers or which is contrary to law or the Constitution.
+Where the appeal relates to a tax matter or international protection proceedings, the Court is able to amend the relevant decision or act in whole or in part.

-The Family Court has exclusive jurisdiction to hear petitions for divorce, parental care, maintenance and property disputes between spouses who are members of the Greek Orthodox Church.
+The Family Court has exclusive jurisdiction to hear petitions for divorce, custody of children, maintenance and property disputes between spouses who are members of the Greek Orthodox Church.

 If the parties belong to one of the other religious groups in Cyprus, i.e. Armenians, Maronites or Roman Catholics, jurisdiction for the above matters lies with the Family Court for Religious Groups.

-There are 3 Family Courts, one for Nicosia and Kyrenia, one for Limassol and Paphos and one for Larnaca and Famagusta.
-There are also 1 Family Court of Religious Groups for the whole of Cyprus, based in Nicosia.
+There are three Family Courts, one for Nicosia and Kyrenia, one for Limassol and Paphos and one for Larnaca and Famagusta.
+There is also one Family Court for Religious Groups for the whole of Cyprus, based in Nicosia.

-Cases before the Family Court are heard by a single judge, except for the applications for divorce for which the composition is of three members.
+Cases before the Family Court are heard by a single judge, except divorce petitions, which are heard by a panel of three judges.

-The Industrial Disputes Court has exclusive jurisdiction to hear all industrial disputes relating to the termination of employment, such as the payment of compensation for unfair dismissal (except where the amount claimed exceeds the equivalent of two years’ salary, in which case jurisdiction lies with the District Court), payment in lieu of notice, compensation for redundancy and any other claim for payment arising out of the contract of employment, such as accrued wages, annual leave, 13th month’s salary or bonuses.
-It also has jurisdiction to hear any civil claim based on the Protection of Motherhood Law, cases of unequal treatment and sexual harassment in the workplace and disputes between Provident Funds and their members.
+The Industrial Dispute Tribunal has exclusive jurisdiction to hear all industrial disputes arising from the termination of employment, such as payment of compensation for unfair dismissal (except where the amount claimed exceeds the equivalent of two years’ salary, in which case jurisdiction lies with the District Court), payment in lieu of notice, redundancy payments and claims arising out of the contract of employment, such as accrued wages, annual holiday, 13th month pay or bonuses.
+It also has jurisdiction to hear any civil claim based on the Motherhood Protection Act (Ο περί Προστασίας της Μητρότητας Νόμος), cases of unequal treatment and sexual harassment in the workplace and disputes between Provident Funds (Ταμεία Πρόνοιας) and their members.

-The Labour Disputes Court is composed of the President or Judge, who is a member of the Judicial Service of the Republic of Cyprus, and two members who are not legal persons, who are appointed on the recommendation of the representatives of the employers and employees.
-Members have a purely advisory role.
+The Industrial Dispute Tribunal is composed of a President or a Judge, who is a member of the Judicial Service of the Republic (Δικαστική Υπηρεσία της Δημοκρατίας), and two lay members appointed on the recommendation of employer and employee representatives.
+The lay members have a purely consultative role.

-Currently 3 Industrial Disputes Labour Courts in Cyprus, based in Nicosia, Limassol and Larnaca.
+There are currently three Industrial Dispute Tribunals in the Republic, based in Nicosia, Limassol and Larnaca.

-The Rent Control Court has jurisdiction to hear cases regarding the recovery of possession of rented property, the setting of fair rent, and other incidental matters.
+The Rent Control Tribunal has jurisdiction to hear matters regarding recovery of possession of rented property, the setting of fair rents and any other incidental or additional matters.

-The President of the Court of Justice is a Judge, a member of the Court of Justice of the Republic of Cyprus.
-There are two assessors who are military officers and are appointed by the Supreme Judicial Council.
+The President of the Court is a judge belonging to the Judicial Service of the Republic.
+There are two associate judges who are military and appointed by the Supreme Judicial Council.